US: Putin approved operations to help Trump against Biden

 Iran's efforts, which officials say were more aggressive than in past elections and continued even after the contest was over, were focused on sowing discord in the U.S., likely because Tehran believed that would hurt Trump's re-election chances.

-Though Iran sought to exploit the vulnerabilities of state election websites, and did "compromise US entities associated with election infrastructure as a part of a broad targeting effort across multiple sectors worldwide," it did not attempt to manipulate votes or affect election infrastructure.
+Though Iran sought to exploit vulnerabilities on state election websites, and did "compromise US entities associated with election infrastructure as a part of a broad targeting effort across multiple sectors worldwide," it did not attempt to manipulate votes or affect election infrastructure, the report concluded.

-The 15-page document is a declassified version of a broader election interference report that was provided to Trump on Jan.
-7, one day after a riot at the U.S. Capitol that occurred while Congress had gathered to certify the election results.
+The 15-page document is a declassified version of an election interference report that was provided to Trump on Jan.
+7, one day after a riot at the U.S. Capitol that occurred as Congress was gathering to certify the election results.

-A separate document released Tuesday from the departments of Justice and Homeland Security reached a similar conclusion about the integrity of the election.
+A separate document released Tuesday from the departments of Justice and Homeland Security reached a similar conclusion about the integrity of the election, saying there was no evidence any foreign actor had changed votes.